badlydrawnrob/python-playground/building-with-fast-api/README.md

 > A great [little ORM](https://piccolo-orm.readthedocs.io/en/latest/piccolo/getting_started/playground.html) that doesn't require `open()` and `close()`ing the database.

 Piccolo takes a while to get into, but it's very capable.
-SQLite async is problematic for [concurrent writes](https://piccolo-orm.readthedocs.io/en/1.1.1/piccolo/tutorials/using_sqlite_and_asyncio_effectively.html) (`> 10` people inserting is a struggle); make sure you [don't read/write](https://github.com/piccolo-orm/piccolo/issues/1319) in the same endpoint!
+SQLite async is problematic for [concurrent writes](https://piccolo-orm.readthedocs.io/en/1.1.1/piccolo/tutorials/using_sqlite_and_asyncio_effectively.html), so try not to [read/write](https://github.com/piccolo-orm/piccolo/issues/1319) in the same endpoint (`> 10` people inserting is a struggle)!
 Write-ahead logging mode (`WAL`) helps a bit, and take care with inserts (remember, SQLite [isn't type safe](https://github.com/piccolo-orm/piccolo/issues/1187) without strict mode).

 ### 💾 SQLite

-> 🌎 **SQLite is the most widely deployed database in the world!**
+> 🌎 The most widely deployed database in the world!
-> ⚠️ Always validate your types with Pydantic as SQLite isn't running in strict mode, it's not type-safe.

-It does however, give great control over our data and easy to backup or manipulate with [`sqlite-utils`](#-sqlite-utils).
-We let Piccolo handle column types (which are stricter with Postgres) which we'd lose in strict mode ... so make sure you have a `EventDataIn` Pydantic class for the API layer at least.
-For heavy concurrent writes, [Turso](https://github.com/tursodatabase/turso) is on the way.
+**Gives great control over data and easy to backup or manipulate with [`sqlite-utils`](#-sqlite-utils).** SQLite is not running in strict mode, as this limits column types that Piccolo handles for us.
+To make sure `Any` types can't infect our database, be sure to add _at least_ an `EventDataIn` Pydantic class for the API layer!
+Need strict types in the database?
+Use Postgres.
+Heavy concurrent writes?
+[Turso](https://github.com/tursodatabase/turso) is on the way as a drop-in replacement.

 - Pragmas can be added directly once the app is running
     - E.g: set [`PRAGMA journal_mode=WAL`](https://sqlite.org/wal.html)[^3] inside the `sqlite3` repl
 - Piccolo defaults to `not null` columns, and `distinct` primary keys
     - SQLite _does_ check these and will throw an error

 I'm not a big fan of migrations (support for these are limited anyway), and prefer GUI tools ([SQLite Browser](https://sqlitebrowser.org/), [Enso](https://ensoanalytics.com/), etc).
 The aforementioned `sqlite-utils` comes in very handy, and [`piccolo-admin`](https://piccolo-admin.readthedocs.io/en/latest/) is another option.

+### 💾 Models

+> See `tables.py`.
+Make sure models accurately reflect your needs.

-For a safe way to manually update a column, you can:
+**As your app evolves, `planner.tables` and `planner.db` will need updating.** To change a column, such as adding `null` or `unique` constraints, the original table and data must be migrated.
+I'll be  doing this manually, and JQ and `sqlite-utils` come in handy.
+For a safe way to manually update a column, you could:

 1. Backup all data
-2. Create a new column
+2. Create a new column (with SQL or Piccolo)
-3. Copy data over from old column
+3. Copy data over from old column to the new one
-4. `DROP` the old column
+4. `DROP` the old column (and remove from `tables.py`)

 Small, incremental changes to `planner.tables` are better than big bulk ones.
-It's also wise to mock a local database and test any changes before pushing live.
+It's also wise to mock a local database and test any changes before pushing them live.

-### 💾 Models (`tables.py`)

-> As your app evolves, make sure models accurately reflect your needs.

-The `planner.tables` model will need to be regularly maintained.
-If, for example, you add `null` or `unique` constraints to certain fields, the original tables must be updated or replaced.
-This can be helped along with JQ and `sqlite-utils`.

-Some aspects of the model are not very well designed; it may be preferrable to have a many-to-many `Tags` table, rather than `List[string]`, for example, as each user's tags would be independent of each other with this data structure.
+Other aspects of the model could be better designed; a many-to-many `Tags` table might be preferrable to `List[string]` for example (each user's tags are currently independent of each other), making them easier to share between different `Event`s.
 Look up "database normalization" for more info.[^4]

 Raw SQL is an option with Piccolo, but you'll need to map the data to your own Pydantic classes.